-Jussie Smollett Pleads Not Guilty To Charges He Faked Brutal Attack Against Himself
+Jussie Smollett Pleads Not Guilty To Charges He Faked Attack Against Himself

 Jussie Smollett has pleaded not guilty to 16 felony counts of disorderly conduct, maintaining his innocence amid allegations that he faked a possible hate crime against himself earlier this year.
 Smollett's legal team entered the plea Thursday at a courthouse in Chicago, while the Empire actor and singer looked on silently.

 The actor's plea comes just a month and a half after his original police report grabbed national attention.
 In the report filed in late January, Smollett told authorities that he had been jumped while walking through downtown Chicago just past midnight.
-According to the Empire star, who is black and openly gay, and who plays a gay character on the television show, his two assailants verbally showered him with racial and anti-gay slurs — before physically assaulting him, pouring a chemical on him and leaving him with a rope wrapped around his neck.
+According to the Empire star, who is black and openly gay and who plays a gay character on the television show, his two assailants verbally showered him with racial and anti-gay slurs — before physically assaulting him, pouring a chemical on him and leaving him with a rope wrapped around his neck.

 When it surfaced, the report elicited outrage from both his colleagues and national politicians.
 But within a month, the story appeared to unravel.

 Chicago police eventually arrested Smollett on suspicion that he had faked the incident "to promote his career," saying at a news conference last month that he paid his would-be attackers — brothers Olabinjo and Abimbola Osundairo — to carry it out.
-Superintendent Eddie Johnson said that the two men implicated Smollett while under police interrogation, and that authorities had the check Smollett wrote them in payment to prove it.
+Superintendent Eddie Johnson said that the two men implicated Smollett while under police interrogation and that authorities had the check that Smollett wrote them in payment to prove it.

 "As more evidence, such as text messages, phone records, social media records, bank records, surveillance video and the receipt from the purchase of the rope was obtained by investigators, the investigation shifted from a Hate Crime to a Disorderly Conduct investigation [against Smollett]," prosecutors explained in their bond proffer.